IBM/universal-connectors/docs/config_universal_connector.md

 c.
 Click Save.
 Guardium validates the new connector, and enables the univer***REMOVED***l connector if it was di***REMOVED***bled.
 After it is validated, it appears in the Configure Univer***REMOVED***l Connector page.

-4. For offline plug-in packs and related files, see https://github.com/IBM/univer***REMOVED***l-connectors/blob/main/docs/available_plugins.md
+4. For offline plug-in packs and related files, [upload a plug-in here](docs/available_plugins.md).